 Midazolam is a medication that has been used to treat seizures and anxiety.
 It has also been used with other medications for anesthesia in surgeries.
 Two brand names for midazolam are Versed® and Seizalam®.
-Midazolam is in a class of medications call benzodiazepines.
-MotherToBaby has a general fact sheet on benzodiazepines at https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.
-There is also a fact sheet on anxiety at https://mothertobaby.org/fact-sheets/anxiety/pdf/.
+Midazolam is in a class of medications called benzodiazepines.
+MotherToBaby has a general fact sheet on anxiety at https://mothertobaby.org/fact-sheets/anxiety-fact/.

 I take midazolam.
 Can it make it harder for me to get pregnant?

-Midazolam has not been studied to see if taking it could make it harder for a woman to get pregnant.
-In an experimental animal study, midazolam has not been shown to affect fertility.
+Midazolam has not been studied to see if taking it could make it harder to get pregnant.
+In an experimental animal study, midazolam did not affect fertility.

 Does taking midazolam increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage can occur in any pregnancy for many different reasons.
 Studies have not been done to see if midazolam could increase the chance for a miscarriage.

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Midazolam has not been studied among women for use in the first trimester.
+Every pregnancy starts out with a 3-5% chance of having a baby with a birth defect.
+This is called the background risk.
+Human studies have not been done on midazolam use in pregnancy.
 Animal studies did not find a higher chance for birth defects with exposure to midazolam.

 I’ve heard that taking a benzodiazepine can cause birth defects like cleft lip and palate.
 Is this true?

 Probably not.
-Some early studies that looked at benzodiazepine use in pregnancy suggested a slight increase in the chance for cleft lip and/or cleft palate (the top lip and/or roof of the mouth do not form correctly and can need surgery) if taken during the first trimester.
-Since these early reports, there have been other studies and reviews that have not found any increase in the chance for birth defect with the use of a benzodiazepine during the first trimester.
+Some of the first studies that looked at benzodiazepine use in pregnancy suggested a slight increase in the chance for cleft lip and/or cleft palate (the top lip and/or roof of the mouth do not form correctly and can need surgery) if taken during the first trimester.
+Since these early reports, there have been other studies and reviews that have not found an increase in the chance for birth defect with the use of a benzodiazepine during the first trimester.

 When used during the time of c-section, there have been some reports of newborns having difficulty breathing.
 However, there have also been reports of use during c-section without problems for the newborn.
 C-section itself can cause temporary breathing problem in the baby.

-Midazolam has not been studied for use in men who are trying to get a partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Midazolam has not been well studied for its effect on sperm.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.